View From The Couch is a weekly column that reviews what’s new on Blu-ray and DVD. Ratings are on a four-star scale.

 Short And Sweet:

 SON OF PALEFACE (1952).
-A sequel to 1948’s The Paleface, Son of Paleface reunites that film’s potent team of Bob Hope and Jane Russell.
+A follow-up to 1948’s The Paleface, Son of Paleface reunites that film’s potent team of Bob Hope and Jane Russell.
 In this oater outing, the comic portrays the idiotic son of the man he played in the original, arriving out West to claim an inheritance but instead mixing it up with outlaw Russell and good guy Roy Rogers.
 Frank Tashlin, who co-wrote The Paleface (and won an Oscar for co-penning that film’s hit song, “Buttons and Bows”), moved up to the director’s chair for this one, thereby allowing him to test out the sort of cartoonish sight gags that would become even more prominent in such later films as The Girl Can’t Help It and no less than eight Jerry Lewis vehicles.

 Blu-ray extras consist of audio commentary by filmmaker Greg Ford and Tashlin’s 1946 animated short The Lady Said No.